-The Firth RibRaft® Floor System can be constructed for all slab-onground concrete floors for domestic or residential buildings that fall within the scope of NZS 3604:2011 "Timber Framed Buildings" and Clause 3 "Scope" of Section 1 of this Manual.
+The Firth RibRaft[®] Floor System can be constructed for all slab-onground concrete floors for domestic or residential buildings that fall within the scope of NZS 3604:2011 "Timber Framed Buildings" and Clause 3 "Scope" of Section 1 of this Manual.
 The design and installation details in this Manual shall be used to design and construct such a floor.
-The Firth RibRaft® Floor System is covered by the MBIE Codemark®.
-This is conditional on the system being used as described in CertMark Australasia certification decision, which in turn requires design in accordance with Section 1 and installation in accordance with Section 2 of this Manual and on site verification in accordance with Section 3.
+The Firth RibRaft® Floor System is not covered by the MBIE Codemark® although it is currently being reviewed, it is required that design in accordance with Section 1 and installation in accordance with Section 2 of this Manual and on site verification in accordance with Section 3.

-Note that a MBIE Codemark® means that if this Manual is rigidly followed the relevant Building Control Authority will automatically provide a building permit without the need for producer statements.
 To comply with the Manual does mean that Firth Certified Concrete® must be used.